-Finally, there are two important aspects in choosing healthy cat food:
+Two important aspects in choosing healthy cat food:

-- Moisture and Nutrient Composition.
-This is the “macronutrient” content, which is the percentage of moisture, protein, fat, ash and carbohydrate in the food.
+- Moisture and Nutrient Composition - This is the “macronutrient” content, which is the percentage of moisture, protein, fat, ash, and carbohydrate in the food.
 This is indicated by the “guaranteed analysis”.

-- Ingredients.
-Cat food manufacturers are required to list the ingredients in descending order by weight.
+- Ingredients - Cat food manufacturers are required to list the ingredients in descending order by weight.

 The ingredient list can help us to some extent.
-The absence of high carbohydrate ingredients like grains, peas and potatoes is a good indication that the food is likely low-carb.
+The absence of high carbohydrate ingredients like grains, peas, and potatoes is a good indication that the food is likely low-carb.
 But without knowing the amount of each ingredient in the food, we have to turn to the composition for guidance.

 The “guaranteed analysis” on cat foods: